 It is the basis of the institutional system.
-Community law lays down the procedure for decision making by the Community institutions and regulates their relationship to each other.
-It provides the institutions with possibilities of action, in the shape of regulations, general ECSC decisions, directives, ECSC recommendations and individual decisions, for enacting legal instruments binding on the Member States and their citizens.

-Thus the individual himself becomes a king-pin of the Community.
+Community law lays down the procedure for decision-making by the Community institutions and regulates their relationship to each other.
+It provides the institutions with the means - in the shape of regulations, general ECSC decisions, directives, ECSC recommendations and individual decisions - of enacting legal instruments binding on the Member States and their citizens.
+Thus the individual himself becomes a main focus of the Community.
 Its legal order directly affects his daily life to an ever-increasing extent.
-It accords him rights and imposes on him duties, so that as both a citizen of his State and a subject of the Community he is governed by a hierarchy of legal orders - a phenomenon familiar from federal constitutions.
+It accords him rights and imposes on him duties, so that as a citizen both of his State and of the Community he is governed by a hierarchy of legal orders - a phenomenon familiar from federal constitutions.
 Community law also defines the relationship between the Community and the Member States.
 The Member States must take all appropriate measures to ensure fulfilment of the obligations arising out of the treaties or resulting from action taken by the institutions of the Community.
-They must facilitate the achievement of the Objectives of the treaties (see the similar wording on these points of Article 5 EEC Treaty, Article 192 Euratom Treaty and Article 86 ECSC Treaty).
+They must facilitate the achievement of the Community's tasks and abstain from any measure that could jeopardize the attainment of the objectives of the treaties (see the similar wording on these points of Article 5 EEC, Article 192 Euratom and Article 86 ECSC).
 Apart from this, two fundamental principles govern the Community legal order: the legality of the acts of the Community organs and the legal protection of those subject to Community rules.

-The Community treaties attach great importance to the principle that the acts of the institutions must be in accordance with the provisions of the Community Treaties.
-This principle is expressed in numerous provisions of the treaties: for example the three treaties, in connection with the tasks of the Community and its institutions, use the expressions 'in accordance with the provisions of this Treaty', 'on the conditions provided for in this Treaty' and 'pursuant to this Treaty'.
+Legality of the acts of the Community institutions The Community treaties attach great importance to the principle that the acts of the institutions must be in accordance with the provisions of the treaties.
+This principle is expressed in many of their provisions: for example, all three treaties, in connection with the tasks of the Community and its institutions, use the expressions 'in accordance with the provisions of this Treaty', 'as provided in this Treaty' and 'pursuant to this Treaty'.
 Just as the Community institutions are bound by the law laid down in the treaties when exercising their legislative and executive authority, so they must observe Community secondary law when enacting implementing provisions and dealing with particular cases by means of individual decisions.
-The comprehensive rules of Community law, sometimes quite specific even on points of detail, would have little point if the Community institutions were not bound to observe them scrupulously.
+The comprehensive rules of Community law, sometimes guite specific even on points of detail, would have little point if the Community institutions were not bound to observe them scrupulously.
+Community system of legal protection